v13abh/ansible-fedora24-config/README.md

 ### Prerequisites

-First, we need to update using DNF:
+First, we need to update using DNF and then reboot:

-    dnf update -y
+    sudo dnf update -y && sudo reboot

 Next, we need to clone this repo: